-fter a couple purchased their vacation home in Scottsdale, they were pleased with the views and the spacious floor plan, but it was the heavy interiors and almost gothic overtones that needed a serious facelift.
+fter a couple purchased their vacation home in Scottsdale, they were pleased with the views and the spacious floor plan, but the heavy interiors and almost gothic overtones needed a serious facelift.

 To brighten the space, the California transplants called on designer Laura Kehoe, who implemented white walls and dark trim that define the classic Santa Barbara style that the wife was going for.
 Kehoe’s next task was more daunting: She had to catalogue hundreds of her clients’ antiques, furnishings and works of art to incorporate into the new interiors.